Adrianhein/My_ex280_preparation/OC_Command_Usage.md

     |#> Inside the etcd-pod, check with "etcdctl --help" for the status                              |
     --------------------------------------------------------------------------------------------------

-=>Opsnshift administrator want to check the OPERATORS which is key component of the OpenShift clster that handle the lifecycle management of the various resources and services
+=>Openshift administrator want to check the OPERATORS which is key component of the OpenShift clster that handle the lifecycle management of the various resources and services

-#As an Opsnshift administrator, regularly need to check these below status:
+#As an Openshift administrator, regularly need to check these below status:

     --------------------------------------------------------------------------------------------------
     |oc get clusteroperators                                                                         |